BLCM/bl3mods/skruntskrunt/bossrace/README.md

 Arm's race mobs, except for Skags and Spider Ants.
 Also makes Chubby Skags common in arm's race.

 I win 10% of the games.
+It's hard.
+You should also try different seeds by clicking the read more link 42 different configurations are available to try.

 Header
 ======